JayakrishnanMarath/JayakrishnanMarath/README.md

 I’m a data scientist passionate about uncovering insights, building predictive models, and turning complex data into actionable strategies.
 I enjoy solving real-world problems using a combination of analytical thinking, machine learning, and modern data tools.

-📊 Currently, I’m working on Machine Learning, Deep Learning, NLP, and data visualization projects, while exploring ways to enhance business intelligence and automate data workflows with Python, SQL, and Power BI.
+📊 Currently, I’m working on Machine Learning, NLP, and data visualization projects, while exploring ways to enhance business intelligence and automate data workflows with Python, SQL, and Power BI.

 🤝 I’m open to collaboration and eager to contribute to impactful data science projects.
 Let’s connect if you’re looking for someone who can bring structure, clarity, and predictive insights to your data.